 The endurance world has become so technical.
 You can almost measure anything.
 Training devices worn on your wrist or attached to your bike can open a whole new world of confusion or suck you into analyzing everything.
-You gadget geeks are euphoric and the non-gadget geeks get so frustrated.
-Eventually, the non-gadget geeks’ Garmin devices or other brand devices just sit on their dressers.
+You, gadget geeks, are euphoric and the non-gadget geeks get so frustrated.
+Eventually, the non-gadget geeks’ Garmin devices or other brand devices sit on their dressers.
 Furthermore, it is even questionable if some of the data is even important.
-So, what data is really important and what does it mean?
+So, what data is critical, and what does it mean?

 Distance for Swimming, Biking, and Running